Arjun-Sharda-Contribution-Forks/refine/documentation/docs/contributing.md

 npm run start -- --scope @pankod/refine-core --scope @pankod/refine-antd --scope refine-use-select-example
 ```

-This command starts the example named `refine-use-select-example` in dev mode.
+This command starts the example named `refine-use-select-example` in development mode.
 The value of the flag `--scope` is the name that is defined in it's `package.json` file.
 Note that `--scope` flag should be used for every package that should be filtered.
 If you should start two packages:

 Now all filtered packages are running in watch mode.
 They should re-compile when you make a change in any of them.

-### Starting documentation in watch mode
+### Start documentation in watch mode

 Our documentation is built with [Docusaurus][docusaurus].
 To start it in development mode, run: